Cor-Ina/CorinaMurg/README.md

 👋 **Hi, I'm Corina, a self-taught software engineer with a background in math teaching.**
 <br>
 <br>My background is in creating learning experiences that are inclusive and accessible.
-For that reason, the frontend's concern with accessible web products deeply resonates with me.
+<br>For that reason, the frontend's concern with accessible web products deeply resonates with me.

 **My Projects**
 <br>📚 [Twain & Company](https://twain-and-company.netlify.app/), a bookstore website in React